26 In Outdoor Experiences/ Sites

 I intentionally arranged a trip to Provence one year later, in June/July 2018, because I wanted to see the lavender.
 Timing when to go is always difficult as sometimes they bloom early, sometimes they bloom late.
 I took a walk from Gordes to the Abbey de Senanque and was treated to this beautiful sight once I arrived.
 So glad I visited Gordes again just so I could see lavender in front of the Abbey.
 You can read about my search for more lavender in this post: Where You Can Find Lavender In Provence.

-Lavender at the Abbey de Senanque (J. Chung)
+Lavender at Abbey de Senanque

 As the years go on, there will be more and more tourists visiting but I believe this town will remain the most beautiful hilltop village in Provence.